Invariant measures for multidimensional fractional stochastic volatility models: Coupling constructions

-\begin{remark} {\rm In the model \eqref{eq:ardef}, $||\mathcal{L}(X_{t})-\mu_{*}||_{TV}$ decreases geometrically in $t$ so only a suboptimal rate can be achieved by our method.
-Nevertheless, we claim that \eqref{eq:arfinal} is still of interest and can serve as a basis for future work.
-First, we point out that \eqref{eq:arfinal} could be established for certain non-Markovian models like \eqref{eq:disc-logvol} below (which are not covered by current literature).
-Second, using technology from \cite{balazs,attila}, various mixing properties and laws of large numbers (with rate estimates) could be established for functionals of the process $X_{t}$, $t\in\mathbb{N}$.
-Third, central limit theorems can be derived from mixing conditions, just like in \cite{alfa}.
-Working out these ideas in detail requires substantial further effort.} \end{remark}
+In the model \eqref{eq:ardef}, $||\mathcal{L}(X_{t})-\mu_{*}||_{TV}$ decreases geometrically in $t$ so only a suboptimal rate can be achieved by our method.
+Nevertheless, the estimates leading to \eqref{eq:arfinal} are of great interest since they can serve as a basis for similar results for certain non-Markovian models, where power convergence rates are common, see e.g.\ \cite{hairer-e}.
+One can thus treat models like \eqref{eq:disc-logvol} below (which are not covered by current literature).
+Then, using technology from \cite{balazs,attila}, various mixing properties and laws of large numbers (with rate estimates) can be established for functionals of the process $X_{t}$, $t\in\mathbb{N}$.
+Central limit theorems can also be derived from mixing conditions, see \cite{alfa}.
+These developments, however, are out of the scope of the present article.} \end{example}